elipwns/Superalgos/README.md

 **Congratulations!
 Your setup is complete.
 Now you may finally run the app for the first time.
 Please, follow the usage instructions below!**

+> :white_check_mark: **SQLite MIGRATION NOTE**: This version includes a complete migration from JSON file storage to SQLite databases for improved performance and data integrity.
+All bot modules now use SQLite for data storage and processing.
+See `SQLITE_MIGRATION_SUMMARY.md` for technical details.

 ### **OPTIONAL:** Update Forked Repositories from The Superalgos Upstream Repositories

 In case you are re-installing the platform from an older fork, you may want to update your fork's repositories.